Horizon Zero Dawn: Plot

 Aloy is contacted by Sylens (Lance Reddick), a secretive Banuk figure interested in uncovering the fate of the Old Ones.
-Aloy learns that Sobeck was sent to a decommissioned Orbital Launch Base to complete Zero Dawn, which is located under the Citadel, the centre of Eclipse power.
-Inside the base, Aloy learns that Zero Dawn was a vast underground system of databases, factories, and cloning facilities controlled by a single artificial intelligence, GAIA (Lesley Ewen) and her subsystems.
+Aloy learns that Sobeck was sent to a decommissioned Orbital Launch Base to complete Zero Dawn, located under the Citadel, the center of Eclipse power.
+Inside the base, Aloy learns that Zero Dawn was a vast underground system of databases, factories, and cloning facilities controlled by a single artificial intelligence, GAIA (Lesley Ewen), and her subsystems.
 Once all life had been extinguished, GAIA developed a countermeasure to deactivate the Faro robots and build her own animalistic machines to restore the Earth's biosphere.
 Once the planet was habitable again, GAIA's next goal was to reseed life on Earth based on stored DNA and teach the first human clones not to repeat their predecessors' mistakes.
-However, APOLLO, the subsystem designed to teach humanity, was sabotaged by Faro's founder and CEO Theodore Faro in a fit of nihilism, and the new generation of humans were reduced to a tribal, subsistence society.
-The Eclipse are secretly controlled by HADES (John Gonzalez), another of GAIA's subsystems designed to enact controlled extinction if the outcome of Zero Dawn was not favorable for human existence.
+However, Faro's founder and CEO, Theodor Faro, sabotaged APOLLO, the subsystem containing humanity's history, as he wished for mankind to be free of the mistakes of the past.
+The new generation of humans was consequently reduced to a tribal, subsistence society.
+The Eclipse are secretly controlled by HADES (John Gonzalez), another of GAIA's subsystems designed to enact controlled extinction if the outcome of Zero Dawn was not favourable for human existence.
 Reaching Sobeck's office, Aloy obtains a registry to give her access to the door beneath the Nora's mountain.
 She is captured by Helis and sentenced to death at the Citadel, but escapes with the help of Sylens.
 Aloy helps the Nora fight off the Eclipse and unlocks the mountain's door.

-She finds a recording from GAIA, revealing that a signal of unknown origin caused HADES to activate and seize control of her functions; as a last resort, GAIA self-destructed in order to stop HADES, but sadly failed and lost control of the other subsystems.
+She finds a recording from GAIA, revealing that a signal of unknown origin caused HADES to activate and seize control of her functions; as a last resort, GAIA attempted to stop HADES by self-destructing, but failed and lost control of the other subsystems.
 Without GAIA to maintain the terraforming process, the entire system began to break down, leading to the Derangement.
-As a contingency plan, GAIA created a clone of Sobeck in the form of Aloy, in the hope that she would find GAIA's message, destroy HADES, and restore GAIA's functions.
+As a contingency plan, GAIA created a clone of Sobeck in the form of Aloy, hoping she would find GAIA's message, destroy HADES, and restore GAIA's functions.
 Aloy learns that Sobeck sacrificed her life to ensure the Faro robots would not find GAIA.
 Aloy manages to obtain the master override to destroy HADES.
-Sylens reveals that he was the founder of the Eclipse, originally tempted by HADES' promises of knowledge when he discovered it.
+Sylens reveals that he founded the Eclipse, initially tempted by HADES' promises of knowledge when he discovered it.
 They surmise that HADES intends to send a signal to reactivate the Faro robots to extinguish life on Earth.
-Aloy kills Helis and helps fight off machines, before stabbing HADES and activating the master override, ending the war.
-She journeys to Sobeck's old home, finding her corpse, and mourns her predecessor.
+Aloy kills Helis and helps fight off machines before stabbing HADES and activating the master override, ending the war.
+She journeys to Sobeck's old home, finds her corpse, and mourns her predecessor.
 In a post-credits scene, HADES is trapped by Sylens, who intends to interrogate HADES to find out who sent the signal that activated it.